 St. Augustine looked at the hole, which was tiny, and said, “But that is impossible, my dear child.
 The hole cannot contain all that water.
 It is too small.”

-“It is no more impossible than impossible than what you are trying to do — comprehend the immensity of the mystery of the Holy Trinity with your small mind!”
+“It is no more impossible than what you are trying to do — comprehend the immensity of the mystery of the Holy Trinity with your small mind!”

 St. Augustine stopped at his words and glanced away from the boy, surprised by the boy’s response.
 When he turned back to the boy, he had vanished.